marcinmilewicz/ddd-frontend-example/README.md

 ![img_3.png](img_3.png)

 The repository has been created for a knwledge sharing purpose and it's a part of the presentation about the DDD in the frontend.

+How to run the application:

+`npm run start`